The author is a guitarist and bassist with over 35 years of experience as a musician.

-In this article I intend to address these questions with as little bias as possible.
+In this article, I intend to address these questions with as little bias as possible.
 I expect to fail.
 Here we go!

-Acoustic vs Electric Guitar Tonewoods
+Acoustic vs. Electric Guitar Tonewoods

 While there is apparently room for debate when it comes to the woods used to build electric guitars, the subject of acoustic guitar tonewoods is much less murky.
-The sound and projection of an acoustic instrument is entirely dependent on its physical construction.
+The sound and projection of an acoustic instrument are entirely dependent on its physical construction.

-Of course you can also build an acoustic guitar out of something besides wood.
+Of course, you can also build an acoustic guitar out of something besides wood.
 We'll get to that later.

 Electric guitars, on the other hand, have all kinds of circuitry and electronics, and they have pickups.
 Guitar pickups are essentially magnets wrapped in wire.
 The pickups create a magnetic field, and when the strings vibrate they disrupt that field.
 This is translated into an electronic signal and sent to the amp.

-For me there is one problem with that way of thinking.
+For me, there is one problem with that way of thinking.
 The vibrations captured by the pickups are created by not just the strings, but by the body of the guitar.
 Just like an acoustic guitar that amplifies string vibrations via the soundboard, the vibrations that turn into the electronic signal from a guitar pickup are created, in part, by the body of the guitar.

 Therefore, if the body of the guitar impacts the vibration of the strings, and the body of the guitar is made of wood, it makes sense that the wood used to build an electric guitar would matter a great deal.

-You can tell the difference by laying two different electric guitars on a flat surface, placing your hand on the bodies and strumming across the strings.
+You can tell the difference by laying two different electric guitars on a flat surface, placing your hand on the bodies, and strumming across the strings.
 A mahogany-body guitar will resonate much differently than an alder-body guitar, and both much differently than a basswood-body guitar.
 You can feel the difference, and that means the strings are going to vibrate differently as well.

 That Guy Who Did That Experiment

-Every now and then somebody brings up that guy who did a bunch of measured tests on a bunch of electric guitars and found that there was no difference in sound when it came to body size, shape or wood.
+Every now and then somebody brings up that guy who did a bunch of measured tests on a bunch of electric guitars and found that there was no difference in sound when it came to body size, shape, or wood.
 To me this borders on crazy talk, so what really went on here?

 I think that guy they usually mean was a LaTrobe University student who, back in 2012, did indeed conduct experiments with electric guitars to determine if there was any sound difference based on body style and wood.
-He used seven different guitars, and loaded them each with the exact same pickups and strings.
+He used seven different guitars and loaded them each with the exact same pickups and strings.

 Using some fancy-schmancy academic research equipment he measured the frequencies of the notes produced.
 The result was that they were all pretty much identical.

 For the rest of us, it is certainly food for thought, and it is hard to argue with science.
-If you’ve been playing guitar a long time and you believe wood matters a lot, how can you reconcile your thoughts with these findings?
+If you’ve been playing guitar for a long time and you believe wood matters a lot, how can you reconcile your thoughts with these findings?